ted-ncg/labs/01-validate-setup.md

      * You can do this by opening up a browser, and going to this URL: `https://github.com/tedyoung/austin-canteen-201804`

+  * BitBucket: if GitHub doesn't work for you, try this BitBucket link: `https://bitbucket.org/tedmyoung/austin-canteen-201804`

 ## Use Maven to Run the Test

 1. Change to the directory holding the project: